catseye/ZOWIE/README.markdown

 Introduction
 ------------

-ZOWIE is a programming language where all flow-control is both *memory-mapped* and *structured*.
+ZOWIE is a programming language where all control flow is both *memory-mapped* and *structured*.
 It is memory-mapped in the sense that changes in flow are triggered by changes made to memory locations, and it is structured in the sense of structured programming – the programmer